RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/3DS/Need for Speed The Run (USA) [0004000000051400]/Frozen Timer.md

 ## Frozen Timer

-Timer is frozen, will never increment or decrement.
+Timer is frozen and will never increment or decrement.
+Allows playing missions without time restriction.
 Affects other players online if you're host

 <details>
 <summary>Reveal Code</summary>